| If you have personal memories, photographs,

 to the Paramount and use the latter as well for his movies.

+The Oakland city council rejected his ideas.
 Unless some sort of action is taken to

 save and preserve the theater, the Fox Oakland could possibly